sarasrking/Introduction-to-Jupyter-Notebooks/08 Getting involved with Python.md

       **d.items()**

-Click on 'run' or Shift+Enter.
+  - Click on 'run' or Shift+Enter.

-In the next cell, type:
+  - In the next cell, type:

       **for k,v in d.items():**

       **print(k, v)**

-Click on 'run' or Shift+Enter.
+  - Click on 'run' or Shift+Enter.

-In the next cell, type:
+  - In the next cell, type:

       **for k,v in e.items():**

       **print(k, v)**

+ - Click on 'run' or Shift+Enter.